robertbrook/the-island/the-island.md

 For a while, I expected to hear voices behind me, but they were too far away to notice me.
 I broke into a run for a little time, until I could hear nothing but the boom of the machine.
 I would have to find some place to go through the bag I had picked up.

 Beside the road, I put myself by the largest tree-trunk I could find, well-hidden from anyone approaching.
 I pulled open the heavy bag and let the contents out.
 A cap, dirty with oil on one side.
 A jacket, with a fluorescent band across the back.
 Three cylinders of some thin metal, joined together with a string.

 I turned them over.
 The top of one came loose, to show a sort of cold stew inside.
 I had no spoon - and drank it from the metal container.
 One other cylinder was empty, save for some grains of rice.
 The last one had three of four strips of green-brown fibre in it, which taste sweet.
-At the bottom of the bag was a large canister, with a little water in it.
+At the bottom of the bag was a large canister, with a little water in it, which I drank.

-11000
+I bound up all I could take in the bag and left the rest by the bottom of the trunk.
+I sat for a while, listening to the sound of the forest - or rather, the sound of the great machine I had recently passed.
+I smiled at the thought that I had got past them easily: not just got past them, but taken my food and clothing from them.
+What fools they must be - and what a wily creature I was!

+I pulled my newly-got jacket close to me - and my oil-stained cap low over my eyes - and stepped out into the roadway again to carry on walking.
+As I walked, I began to plan the way ahead.
+If they had machines out here, with those drums of fuel-oil, surely there must be some transport to carry them about.
+I should be able to get myself a faster way up to the city if all of those workers were as slow as the first lot I'd chanced across.

+I walked on, thinking of how best I could cheat my way to my destination.
+I smiled at myself, thinking ... thinking ... and then I stopped.
+What was I thinking?
+That it was good for me to be a thief?
+That I should carry on my way, by stealing?
+Hadn't the people of the island welcomed me in the market?
+Hadn't one of them even rescued me from the sea?

+Quickly I felt entirely ashamed - and thought of how I had been on the boat and what my strange journey had been since then.
+I could hardly blame the islanders, which seemed to have a simple life, or one that seemed simple to me.
+How could I feel such delight at stealing from them?
+Hadn't they given me so much already?

+Of course, those after I had crossed the yellow ditch weren't quite so welcoming, but they were soldiers and had their jobs to do.
+The workers in the forest taking down the trees had left their clothes and food and I had stolen them.
+I had stolen them - perhaps the first time I had ever stolen without thinking it was plainly wrong to do so.

+Would I have starved, if I had not taken that food?
+Should I not simply have asked for something to eat, or for some clothes?
+Thinking of it horrified me.
+Something in me had changed.
+I could not blame the islanders, so it must have been in me all along.

+11550